mlsmithjr/wandarr/README.md

 #### Features:
 * Sequential or concurrent transcoding.
-* Concurrent mode allows you to make maximum use of your nVidia CUDA-enabled graphics card or Intel accelerated video (QSV)
+* Concurrent mode allows you to make maximum use of your nVidia CUDA-enabled graphics card, Intel accelerated video (QSV), or Apple VideoToolkit.
 * Preserves all streams but allows for filtering by audio and subtitle language.
 * Configurable transcoding templates
 * Transcode from a list of files (queue) or all on the command line